Formerly — The Old Dyssean

 Diss Grammar School Trips.

-did a visit to Scotland, staying in Edinburgh, youth
+but we also did a visit to Scotland, staying in Edinburgh,

-hostelling hiking trips in the peak district and visits
+youth hostelling hiking trips in the peak district

-to Earl’s Court to the Schoolboys (later School boy
+and visits to Earl’s Court to the Schoolboys (later

 The tour operator with whom we booked for Scotland